post-self/motes-played.post-self.ink/content/thoughts-on-motes.md

 If I am coming across as anxious, defensive, or even bitter, I guess it is because, to an extent, I am.
 I am trying to get better at not apologizing for everything, despite my people-pleasing tendencies.
 I will tamp down that urge in favor of explaining the roots of these feelings.

 I began this essay by talking about my initial wariness at the idea of publishing this thing that I wrote.
 Since then, I have been struck with the occasional flash of such discomfort, but more and more often, I have been struck with a sense of pride.
 I *like* what I have accomplished.
 I like that I wrote in this vaguely children's book style.
 I like that we get Odists interacting with Odists, and that even the narration is written in (admittedly somewhat gentled) Odespeak.
-I like that I had the chance to lean into not only [my own plurality](https://makyo.is/plural) but [The Lament's](https://cohost.org/hamratza).
+I like that I had the chance to lean into not only [my own plurality](https://makyo.is/plural) but [The Lament's](https://cohost.org/hamratza) as well.
 I like that I got to explore the more populous areas of the System through someone other than the relatively shut-in Bălans.
 I like that I had the chance to lean into this topic, even!
 It is fulfilling to write something emotional and difficult.

 I remain anxious, I still struggle against defensiveness, and yes, I suppose I do feel a little bitter even still.
 These are a class of feelings that I try to keep to myself as I work through them.
 That bitterness, especially, is a reactionary feeling that speaks to complicated thoughts in need of processing, and this contrast between pride in my work and all those big feelings is, yes, plenty complicated.